Language Instruction & Placement

 Language Placement Exam Details

-Click each title for details
+Click each language for details

 Language Requirement and Placement for Native and Experiential Speakers of a Foreign Language